Horatio Nelson, 1st Viscount Nelson: Wounding and death

 Nelson is shot on the quarterdeck.
 Painted by Denis Dighton, c.
 1825.

-At a quarter-past one in the afternoon, Hardy realised that Nelson was not by his side.
+At quarter-past one in the afternoon, Hardy realised Nelson was not by his side.
 He turned to see Nelson kneeling on the deck, supporting himself with his hand, before falling onto his side.
-Hardy rushed to him, at which point, Nelson smiled: Hardy, I do believe they have done it at last [...] my backbone is shot through.
+Hardy rushed to him, at which point Nelson smiled: "Hardy, I do believe they have done it at last [...] my backbone is shot through".